 5. Do your research.

 Each province and territory has its own landlord-tenant legislation so make sure to read up on the rules that apply where you live.
 In addition, make sure to research your local municipal bylaws, which include things like guidelines and standards for fire and building safety.
 Municipal bylaws also cover issues like zoning and permits.
 For example, some cities are now looking to shut down secondary suites in specific neighbourhoods.
 Not conforming to these rules means you could be shut down at a moment’s notice, so check with the city to make sure that your suite is legal.
-The Canada Housing Mortgage and Housing Corp. has a useful website
+The Canada Housing Mortgage and Housing Corp. has a useful website with many good links.

 6. Tell your home insurance company.